 - Meet with mentee during the Link Orientation BBQ and attend all other Link events.

 - Provide mentees assistance with campus resources and suggest appropriate activities that will help mentees get connected to life at USD.

 - Assist mentees with personal concerns such as adjustment issues, campus involvement, making friends, peer pressure, parking, wellness or any other issues that inhibit a smooth transition to USD.

 - Introduce mentees to other USD students, faculty and staff.

 - Attend United Front Multicultural Center and other University events with mentees.

 How do I apply to be a peer mentor?

 Peer mentor recruitment begins in February.
+Deadline to apply is Friday, March 21, 2014.
 Click here for more details and to download your mentor application.